thcasey3/lrengine/docs/_sources/introduction.rst.txt

 Introduction to lrengine
 ========================

-The aim of lrengine is to provide a simple mechanism for building and interacting with a pandas DataFrame that has **classifiers** that are extracted from file and/or folder names.
-Users can also define a function that operates on those files and/or folders and returns additional **classifiers**.
-This provides an easy way to interact with directories of common data types and search for correlations between text in the file and/or folder names and any outputs of a user-defined function's operations on those files and/or folders.
+The aim of lrengine is to provide a simple tool for building and interacting with pandas DataFrames that have columns defined by dates or specific language extracted from file and/or folder names.
+Users can also define a function that operates on those files and/or folders and adds additional columns for **classifiers** returned by the function.
+This provides an easy way to interact with directories of common data types and search for correlations between dates, language patterns in the file and/or folder names, and outputs of a user-defined functions that operate on the files and/or folders.

 General Overview
 ================